 Positive Behavior Support Project

 Building the capacity of those who support individuals with challenging behavior who have developmental disabilities, traumatic brain injuries, and co-existing disorders is the primary focus of the PBS Project.
 We primarily accomplish capacity building through training and continuing education opportunities, technical assistance, and mentoring.
 Additionally, we offer short-term consultation to a very limited number of individuals statewide and person centered planning to families who need help addressing challenging behavior or defining long-term goals.
-All services are provided free of charge.

 What is PBS?